stephenh/stephenh.github.com/_posts/2016-09-16-one-true-way-of-indenting.markdown

 You can do this by using a trick a colleague of mine discovered ~10 years ago, which is using fake comment entries, `//`, to force line breaks.

-When the formatter sees the start of the `//` comment, even if you don't put any text after it, it must wrap the next line, because condensing the lines means the following code would be commented out.
+When the formatter sees the start of the `//` comment, even if you don't put any text after it, it must wrap the next line, because condensing the lines means the 2nd line of code would be commented out.

 So, you can do something like: